Config files

 - If you want to disable color output, you can use the

-parameter. - If you want to force color output even if the TTY is not allocated
+no-colorparameter. - If you want to force color output even if the TTY is not allocated

 (non-interactive session), you can use the

-parameters are mutually exclusive.
+NOTE: no-color and force-color parameters are mutually exclusive.

-Use terragrunt.hcl
+Use terragrunt.hcl (or root.hcl) file

 If a terragrunt.hcl file with the terraform constraint is included in the